Choosing the Right Breast Implant Size for Your Body & LifestyleMarch 19, 2018

 There’s a lot to think about when deciding on breast implant sizes.
 If you’re considering breast augmentation surgery and wondering if it’s right for you, we would love to see you at Donaldson Plastic Surgery.
-Dr. Donaldson will perform a personalized consultation that takes into account your specific anatomy and the results you’re looking for.
-He and his surgical assistant, Bobbie, will work with you to determine the best option according to your body shape.
+Dr. Donaldson or Dr. Sieffert will perform a personalized consultation that takes into account your specific anatomy and the results you’re looking for.
+They will work with you to determine the best option according to your body shape.
 Call today to schedule a consultation and we can help make sure that you get the best results from your breast augmentation surgery.